First civilians leave Mariupol steel plant; hundreds remain

 More than 100 civilians from the plant were expected to arrive in Zaporizhzhia, about 140 miles (230 kilometers) northwest of Mariupol, on Monday, Ukrainian President Volodymyr Zelenskyy said.

 The evacuation, if successful, would represent rare progress in easing the human cost of the almost 10-week war, which has caused particular suffering in Mariupol.
-Previous attempts to open safe corridors out of the city on the Sea of Azov and other places have broken down.
-People fleeing Russian-occupied areas in the past have said their vehicles were fired on, and Ukrainian officials have repeatedly accused Russian forces of shelling agreed-upon evacuation routes.
+Previous attempts to open safe corridors out of the Sea of Azov city and other places have broken down, with Ukrainian officials have repeatedly accusing Russian forces of shooting and shelling along agreed-upon evacuation routes.

 “Today, for the first time in all the days of the war, this vitally needed green corridor has started working,” Zelenskyy said Sunday in a pre-recorded address published on his Telegram messaging channel.

-At least some of the people evacuated from the plant were apparently taken to a village controlled by Moscow-backed separatists, though Russian state media reported they would be allowed to continue on to Ukrainian-held territory if they wanted to.
+At least some of the people evacuated from the plant were apparently taken to a village controlled by Moscow-backed separatists.
+The Russian military said Monday that some chose to stay in separatist areas, while dozens have left for Ukrainian-controlled territory.
+The information could not be independently verified.

 In the past, Ukrainian officials have accused Moscow’s troops of forcibly relocating civilians from areas they have captured to Russia; Moscow has said the people wanted to go to Russia.

+Zelenskyy told Greek state television that remaining civilians in the Mariupol steel factory were afraid to board buses because they believe they will be taken to Russia.
+He said he had been assured by the United Nations that they would be allowed to go to areas his government controls.

+Mariupol has come to symbolize the human misery inflicted by the war.
+A Russian siege has trapped civilians with little access to food, water and electricity, as Moscow’s forces pounded the city to rubble in the face of stiffer than expected Ukrainian resistance.

 While official evacuations have often faltered, many people have managed to flee Mariupol under their own steam in recent weeks.
 Others are unable to escape.